About Kev

 Disclaimer:

-I do not work for Amtrak or any other transportation carrier.
-The views and opinions expressed on this site are my own and not those of companies/places I discuss.
+I do not work for Amtrak, any other transportation carrier, or any other company mentioned on this site.
+The views and opinions expressed on this site are my own, not those of the companies or places I discuss.

-Google Adsense randomly chooses the ads on this site, not Travels with Kev.
-Advertisements on this site do not mean I endorse those companies because I do not know what ads you see.
+Google AdSense randomly chooses the ads on this site, not Travels with Kev.
+Advertisements on this site do not imply that I endorse those companies, as I have no control over the ads you see.